It’s easy to beat yourself up when you fail, but accepting failure is challenging.

 Are you kidding me?

-Accepting failure is your FIRST chance at doing something different, at trying something new, at making progress in your goals in your life.
+Accepting failure is your first chance to do something different, trying something new, and making progress toward your goals.

 The only time it’s your last chance is when you throw in the towel.